 Proximity is Key

 Whether you’re relocating from out of state to attend flight school or are local to the area, you’ll definitely need a place to live.
 When scouting out your options, there are many things to consider from amenities and policies, to of course, location and cost.
 However, the most important of these is location.
 Proximity is key — not to local hotspots, but to your campus.
-Beneficially, AeroGuard provides student housing options within five miles of their Deer Valley and Georgetown campuses.
+Beneficially, AeroGuard provides student housing options within five miles of our Phoenix, Arizona and Austin, Texas campuses.

 Why is this so important?
 Nobody enjoys a long, traffic-ridden commute to get to where they need to go.
 Proximity to campus is more than just avoiding the hassles of highway congestion.
 In fact, it’s extremely important to your academic progress as a student pilot.
 AeroGuard’s accelerated training programs require student pilots to be available for training 6 days per week, 10 hours per day.
 Every day at 6 p.m., student pilots are provided their schedule for the following day.
 In addition to scheduled missions, they’re expected to reserve the remainder of the 10-hour time block for studying.
 The student’s 6th day may be used to cover extra missions as needed.
 If another student’s flight gets cancelled, you could be contacted at a moment’s notice and be given the opportunity to complete a mission in their place.
 If you’re not close to the campus, you could lose out on that crucial opportunity.
 Furthermore, there’s another important piece to the puzzle!
 The days are long, so it’s crucial that student pilots also get an appropriate amount of rest before the next scheduled mission.
 The closer you are to campus, the quicker you can arrive home and catch up on some much-needed sleep.

 Whether you choose one of AeroGuard’s student housing options or find housing on your own, keep in mind that proximity to your campus is an incredibly important part of your training.